 Released October 20, 2006 by Dark Horse Comics

 Story licensed and © Lucasfilm Ltd.

 As with all my “production notes,” consider a “Spoiler Warning” attached.
 Please read the books first.

-Next time: We continue the second story arc, "Flashpoint," with our first look at Demagol.
+Next time: A return from our detour, back to the conclusion of "Flashpoint."
 Or you can skip ahead and read all the notes for the series, though they're only updated up through this issue.